GO WEST – A ROAD TRIP IN THE HEART OF THE FJORDS

 Another short hike in Isfjorden is the Kavliheian Mountain Pasture.
 Drive the mountain road (toll road) from Øvre Kavli in Isfjorden and then walk for 20 minutes in flat and easy terrain.
 You will see the inner part of the Romsdalsfjord and the Romsdal mountains from the road and from the Kavliheian mountain pasture.

-A Detour to the Atlantic Coast
+A Detour to the Atlantic Coast and the Atlantic Road

-You can also take a detour to Molde and the Atlantic Road, it is a short distance from steep and dramatic snowcapped mountains with cascading waterfalls to the weather-beaten ocean landscape.
-Klungnes is a hidden gem and a short detour between Åndalsnes and Molde.
+You can also take a detour to Molde and the Atlantic Road.
+It is a short distance from the steep and dramatic snowcapped mountains with cascading waterfalls in Romsdalen to the weather-beaten ocean landscape on the Atlantic Coast.

-There you can also experience the old fishing village Ona and Ona Lighthouse.
-Or you can hike Midsundtrappene to Mt Rørsethornet (659 masl) at Otrøya in the outer part of the Romsdalsfjord.
-On this hike, you walk on the longest stairway in Norway, 2200 steps (two kilometer long stairway) in stone made by Sherpas from Nepal.
-Fantastic view towards the Atlantic Coast and the Atlantic Ocean.
+At the far end of the Romsdal coast you can also visit the old fishing village Ona and Ona Lighthouse.
+Or you can hike Midsundtrappene to Mt Rørsethornet (659 masl) at the Otrøya island in the outer part of the Romsdalsfjord.

 From Åndalsnes via Trollstigen to Geiranger